EASY-CODES/breakingbad_characters/README.md

 </table>

 # 📕 Licença
 A licença utilizada no projeto é a MIT.
-Para mais detalhes leia [LICENSE](LICENSE
+Para mais detalhes leia [LICENSE](LICENSE.md)

 # 🍀Contributing
 1. Fork it (<https://github.com/iamageo/breakingbad_characters/fork>)